Submissions

 b) Permissions: Authors wishing to include figures, tables, or text passages that have already been published elsewhere, are required to obtain permission from the copyright owner(s) and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 c) Recommendation: It is recommended for authors who wish to publish their article in our journal to take into account those articles that deal with the topic and that have been published in AT-TIJ in the last five years.
-It is an expression of collegiality in relation to other authors published in this journal, and at the same time it is an expression of respect for the journal and an important factor in further developing its influence and relevance.
+It is an expression of respect for the journal and an important factor in further developing its influence and relevance.

 3. Authors responsibilities